rajabatra/cmc-csci143/topic_09_MVCC/README.md

 # MVCC Implementation

+MVCC = MultiVersion Concurrency Control

+1. It is the technique postgres uses internally for implementing Atomic and Isolated transactions.

+1. We will need to understand these details in order to understand how to make SELECT queries fast.

+1. Unfortunately, they're complicated.

 <img src=update.jpeg width=400px >

 ## Lecture Notes

 **Reading:**

-1. You are responsible for everything in chapters 1,2,5,6,7 in the book <http://www.interdb.jp/pg>
+1. You are responsible for everything in chapters 1,2,5.1-5.3,6.1,6.2,6.5,6.6 in the book <http://www.interdb.jp/pg>.

+    Sections 5.6, 5.7 are recommended to skim.

     This covers the implementation details of MVCC.
     These details will help you understand:

     1. why locks work the way they do
     1. the "table overhead" (we previously talked about "row overhead" only)
-    1. background for how to make SQL `SELECT` queries fast
+    1. background for understanding how to make SQL `SELECT` queries fast
         1. next section of class covers the algorithms used for these queries, and you'll need to know the MVCC details